 Day 1 – Pack up and head into the Scapegoat Wilderness

-We will pack up the mules and adjust your stirrups on your well-seasoned mountain horse and ride into our Meadow Creek base camp, 14 miles in, within the heart of the Scapegoat Wilderness.
+We will pack up the mules and adjust your stirrups on your well-seasoned mountain horse or mule and ride into our Meadow Creek base camp, 14 miles in, within the heart of the Scapegoat Wilderness.
 We will break for lunch at Webb Lake Ranger Station, which is the halfway point for the day.
 Overlooking Webb Lake, the once “year-round manned Ranger Station” is a reminder of years gone by, as it is rarely used by Forest Service personnel in the 21st century.

 Day 2 – Meadow Creek Layover Day – Relax

 This is a layover day at Meadow Creek base camp where you can set your own agenda.
 You have the opportunity to fish for 2-pound native Westslope Cutthroat and 4-pound Rainbow trout, explore, hike, ride off the mainline trails, or simply relax in your beautiful wilderness setting.
 This should be a great day to spot a moose or a herd of elk.